Indiana Sees Improved Sports Betting Numbers in May

 Baseball was the second most popular sport to bet on in May, even though the state is not home to a professional team.
 That sport brought in $50.5 million in wagers, and it will have to carry the industry when the NBA Playoffs wrap up.

-Parlay wagers accounted for $62 million in May, and football surprisingly brought in $1.4 million in bets.
+Parlay betting apps took a good amount of wagers in May, accounted for $62 million, and football surprisingly brought in $1.4 million in bets.
 Most of those bets are future wagers, but sportsbooks have already set the lines for the season openers around the league.

 There are new options available in the state as well, as Barstool Sportsbook officially launched on May 18.
 This was a highly-anticipated launch as the Barstool Sports personalities have a massive following throughout the United States.